chkgk/otree_manager_installation/README.md

 # oTree Manager installation scripts

+_Note: Active development of oTree Manager has stopped.
+I cannot recommend using oTree Manager at this time._

 This repository contains script(s) to automate the installation of oTree Manager.
-To learn more about oTree Manager, please head over to <http://docs.otree-manager.com> or take a look at the source code at <https://github.com/otree-manager/otree_manager>.
+To learn more about oTree Manager, please head over to <https://otree-manager.readthedocs.io/en/latest/> or take a look at the source code at <https://github.com/otree-manager/otree_manager>.

 To install oTree Manager clone this repository to a machine running a fresh Debian 9 installation.
 Then, run the setup script with super user privileges.